marie-cd/googledoc-puzzle-tools/README.md

 *  *Symmetrify Grid* - Make the selected cells have symmetry with regard to background color.
     Rotational (standard crossword) and bilateral are both supported.
 *  *Wordsmith Anagram Solver* - Open a sidebar that will allow querying wordsmith.org/anagram
+*  *Nutrimatic Solver* - Open a sidebar that will allow querying nutrimatic.org

 ## Added functions